Acquire the skills to lead service organizations and manufacturers that rely on differentiation and innovation

 The Major is aimed at executives and senior managers working in organizations that rely on the added value of the services they provide to differentiate themselves from the competition.
 Strategy, organizational behavior, human resource management and leadership are all explored from a services perspective.

-2 one-week sessions: Singapore (May) and Stockholm, Sweden (October)
+2 one-week sessions: Singapore (May) and Berlin, Germany (October)

 Approximately 70% of the output of industrialized economies originates in the service sector, yet most management theory finds its origins in work developed by studying traditional manufacturers.